Lateralus138/AutoHotkey-Script-Generator/README.md

     Ian Pride - Lateralus138

 ## License
-    GNU GENERAL PUBLIC LICENSE - Provided in LICENSE file Version 3, 29 June 2007
+                    GNU GENERAL PUBLIC LICENSE

- Copyright (C) 2007 Free Software Foundation, Inc. <http://fsf.org/>
+                       Version 2, June 1991

- Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+ Copyright (C) 1989, 1991 Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

                             Preamble

-The GNU General Public License is a free, copyleft license for software and other kinds of works...
+  The licenses for most software are designed to take away your freedom to share and change it...